qurban7860/notion_app/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes and test it
-4. Test thoroughly
-5. Submit a pull request
+4. Submit a pull request

 ## 🙏 Acknowledgments